 Remember, if you want to appeal to high-earning executive families, the property needs to match their aspirations.
 Modern properties tend to be a better investment, as they are more energy-efficient and are usually located in upmarket housing developments out of town, in the commuter belt full of pretty villages.

 Families at the lower end of the earnings scale are usually looking for long-term lets.
 This is an advantage, as void periods are minimised.
 Depending on the type of family you are targeting, it can sometimes be worth furnishing the property.

 Older renters are often in the private rental sector because they have fallen on hard times for one reason or another.
-There is also a sub-set of older tenants who have long-standing mental health and other social issues.

 The advantage of targeting older tenants is that they mostly want a long-term home.
 They are also more likely to look after their properties, such as carrying out routine maintenance and taking care of the garden.